 - 5. Enter a DNS domain.
-Start the DNS domain with the asterisk () wildcard. - 6.
+You can use the asterisk () wildcard anywhere in the domain, for example //.abc..domain.com. - 6.
 Click OK. - 7.
 Add further Internet domains as required.
 To modify or delete an existing entry, select the entry in the scroll-list and click either Edit or Remove. - 8.
 To include the sites specified in the Windows Internet Options > Security > Trusted sites list with the list of trusted sites, enable the Trust sites in Internet Explorer trusted zone option.